alanng10/class-lang/Docue/Article/Plat/a.md

 Page modules layer on top of Store modules and Class compiler modules in the arch.

+Tool modules layer on top of View modules and Class compiler modules in the arch.

 Class is a plat to execute and a plat to do module making.